You’ve heard of depression and how common symptoms include feeling sad or down in the dumps.

 Keep in mind this isn’t a one-day occurrence.
 You certainly don’t have depression if your only symptom is you’re tired from staying up late the night before.

 This is something that’s been happening for a while, and you can’t explain why you feel this way.
+It could be linked to changes in the seasons (Seasonal Affective Disorder – SAD) or other life changes.

 Low energy makes it a struggle to do the things you actually want to do, and it may seem impossible to deal with the everyday tasks you have to do.